Defective Knee Replacement Lawsuits

 GoldenbergLaw has over 30 years of experience in medical device litigation which has given us the knowledge to be the strongest advocate for our clients.
 We can use this knowledge to give you the best advice possible and get you the best results we can.Do I Qualify?

-A study entitled Unusually High Rate of Early Failure of Tibial Component in ATTUNE Total Knee Arthroplasty System at Implant-Cement Interface appeared in the June 2017 issue of the Journal of Knee Surgery.
-In the article, the authors presented data resulting from consideration of case reports involving patient presentation with pain at the initiation of weight bearing between one month and two years after implantation of the DePuy Attune Knee Replacement System.
+A study entitled Unusually High Rate of Early Failure of Tibial Component in Total Knee Arthroplasty Systems at Implant-Cement Interface appeared in the June 2017 issue of the Journal of Knee Surgery.
+In the article, the authors presented data resulting from consideration of case reports involving patient presentation with pain at the initiation of weight bearing between one month and two years after implantation of a defective knee replacement system.

 Why Choose GoldenbergLaw?